Carly07/the_gin_shed/README.md

 Beneath the top nav lies the main navbar featuring three dropdown menus in the centre; gin shop, gin cocktails and gin blog.

 The Gin Shop menu offers users the ability to view a list of 'all products' or to view products by one of the following three categories, 'gin', 'mixers' and 'accessories'.
+Additionally, store owners will find an 'Add Product' option.

 The Gin Cocktail menu provides all users with the option to view a full list of cocktails whilst logged in users will note an additional option to 'add recipe'.